 |1.
 Overview: Principles of Immunology and Vaccination (10 min)|

-The cost is $650.
+The cost is $575.
 Enrollment provides users with 120 days of access to the online video lectures and two spiral bound books: one printed copy of the lecture slides and one copy of detailed outlines for each lecture.
 The books are shipped free within the United States.
-We offer a lower rate for groups of 10 or more.
 We accept payment by credit card (not American Express), check or purchase order.

 For a shorter introduction to the topics of immunology and vaccines, consider the online course "Introduction to Veterinary Immunology."
 This 4.5 hour course introduces individuals without science backgrounds to immunology and serves as a refresher for science professionals.

 more info »

 using the delivery method(s) of: Non-Interactive-Distance.
 This approval is valid in jurisdictions which recognize AAVSB RACE; however, participants are responsible for ascertaining each board's CE requirements.
 Please contact the AAVSB RACE program if you have any comments/concerns regarding this program's validity or relevancy to the veterinary profession.